 You can find the full terms of service on each of our product pages.

 Guide to Iceland makes sure that every customer receives the services they have purchased.
-If a customer books a service with a company that can not deliver it, Guide to Iceland will always offer alternative options or free upgrades.
+Guide to Iceland will always offer alternative options or free upgrades if a customer books a service with a company that can not deliver it.
+As in many countries, COVID-19 has put a strain on Icelandic businesses.
+However, many continue to offer tours and other services throughout the country and welcome travelers back.

-Iceland’s main attraction - nature, remains open even when restrictions are in place.
+Iceland’s main attraction, nature, remains open even when restrictions are in place.

 If you have further questions, please drop us an email, and we will help you with your trip.